 Because if they have no idea, then it makes helping them quite difficult.

-This is why it’s important to work with businesses that have their shit together.
-You can’t be working with clients that are clueless, scribble shit down on bits of paper, miss calls and have no systems in place.
+This is why it’s important to work with businesses that are actually functional.
+You can’t be working with clients that are clueless, scribble things down on bits of paper, miss calls and have no systems in place.

 Thankfully, all of my clients use similar CRM’s that allow them to accurately track customer enquiries, sales and revenue – right down to each marketing channel – which helps big time.